jlnh/advanced-agentic-ai-systems/code_samples/foundations/01_basic_react_agent/README.md

 ### Advanced
 - "Generate first 20 Fibonacci numbers and find their sum"
 - "Create a list of prime numbers under 100 and calculate their average"
-- "Solve the quadratic equation x² - 5x + 6 = 0"
+- "Solve the quadratic equation x² - 5x + 6 = 0" (included in main execution)
+- "Calculate compound interest on $10000 at 4.5% compounded annually for 7 years"

 ## 🔄 Next Steps